 The Board may approve reimbursement of up to 100% of your out of pocket medical or dental expenses (not to exceed $30,000 in total medical/dental payout).

-The Board may approve up to 80% of an outstanding medical or dental debt (not to exceed $30,000 in total medical/dental payout).
+The Board may approve up to 80% of an outstanding medical and/or dental debt (not to exceed $30,000 in total medical/dental payout).

 The Board may approve up to 100% of your prescription costs (not to exceed $30,000 in total medical/dental payout).

-Physical Therapy, Chiropractic Care, Occupational Therapy, Massage Therapy, Physiological Medication Management and Acupuncture may be approved by the Board as medical care in some circumstances.
+Physical Therapy, Chiropractic Care, Occupational Therapy, Massage Therapy, Psychological Medication Management and Acupuncture may be approved by the Board as medical care in some circumstances.

 Medically Necessary Devices: